melody-notpond/curly-lang-legacy/README.md

 Note: On Fedora, you also need to install `llvm-devel`.

-Note: This repo has been tested on macOS and Ubuntu as of now, but will not build on Windows.
+Note: This repo has been tested on macOS, Ubuntu, and Fedora as of now, but will not build on Windows.
 Windows support is coming soon.

 ## Progress
 The parser is done, and the type checker is mostly done.
 Current effort is focused on the LLVM backend.
 Everything is highly experimental.
 Be cautious: code may be explosive.